chrisnatali/dotfiles/README.md

 These keys won't be trusted right away, so you may need to use the `--export-ownertrust` and `--import-ownertrust` options to the above OR just set them to trust via the [instructions here](http://stackoverflow.com/a/34132924)

 Use `gpg -k` to list gpg keys.

 ## Networking

-Wireless seems a little messy with archlinux.
-On my ThinkPad x220 with the `rtl8192ce` network card driver, I was able to make connections more reliable by disabling "power saving":
+Networking hasn't been so straightforward for certain hardware (particularly wireless) on archlinux in the past.

-Add `options rtl8192ce ips=0 fwlps=0` to `/etc/modprobe.d/rtl8192ce.conf` to alter the power saving settings when loading the rtl8192ce driver.
+I have had good luck on my System76 laptop running networkd and using `nmcli` to manage connections.
+Ethernet just works when available.
+To bring wifi up and down I use `nmcli wifi radio {on,off}`

 ## bin directory